Congo (chess variant): Zebra

-The zebra moves and captures the same as a chess knight.
+The zebra moves and captures in the same way as a knight in chess.
+It jumps two squares vertically and one square horizontally, or two squares horizontally and one square vertically.

 Elephant

 An elephant can move [to] and capture [on] a square one or two orthogonal steps away.
 If two steps away, the move or capture must be in a straight line, and the intervening square is jumped (whether occupied or not, unlike the xiangqi elephant which is blocked by a diagonally adjacent piece).
 Unlike the xiangqi elephant, it may cross the river.

 Giraffe

 The giraffe moves (but does not capture) one step in any direction.
 It can also move [to] and capture [on] a square two steps away in any direction in a straight line.
 The intervening square is jumped (whether occupied or not).

 Monkey

 The monkey moves (but does not capture) one step in any direction.
 It can also capture an enemy man on an adjacent square (orthogonally or diagonally) by jumping over it to the vacant square immediately beyond.
 As in international draughts, multiple captures are permitted with the same piece in the same turn.